nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/classes-intro.md

 Are there other metaphors you can think of besides `blueprint`, `model` or `template` that you can come up with to help create a mental model of what a class is?
 Share them with your colleagues to see if they make sense to them as well, and discuss with an instructor when you meet with one.

 2. You may have noticed that this class `Product` looks a lot like an _entity_ in the ERDs that you are already familiar with.
 That is exactly what it is!
-Most of entities in your projects will get their own data model, like `Product`, to describe the type of that data for the C# type system.
+Most of the entities in your projects will get their own data model, like `Product`, to describe the type of that data for the C# type system.
 Practice with class properties by adding another property to our `Product` class.
 Get creative!
 You can choose what the property represents and what its data type is.
 Then, set the value of that property for each of the _instances_ of `Product` in your `products` list.
 Finally, at the end of the program where we print out the product details, add that new property to the string that describes the product.

 Up Next: [Working with DateTime](./foundations-datetime.md)